 It’s going to take a lot to topple Drake.
-Ever since Take Care’s whopping 631,000 first-week sales back in 2011, the half-Canadian icon has been at the forefront of pop and rap music for 7 years, creating a musical legacy that is hard to compete with.
+Ever since Take Care’s whopping 631,000 first-week sales back in 2011, the half-Canadian icon has been at the forefront of pop and rap, creating a musical legacy that is hard to compete with.
 Point to any marker of success, and Drake has it: sales, critical acclaim, no. 1 hits, sold-out tours, even festival headlines.
-This, alongside a sterling public image due to events such as the God’s Plan video, has made Drake an incredibly hard man to fault.
+This, alongside a sterling public image (just see the God’s Plan video), has made Drake an incredibly hard man to fault.

 Which is why the recent beef between Pusha T and Drake has been so utterly compelling.
 Whilst Drake has had the occasional misstep (mocking Kid Cudi’s depression springs to mind) it’s rare that we’ve seen anyone truly get under his skin.
 And when your persona relies heavily on being the untouchable (“They still out to get me, I don’t get it / I can not be got, and that’s a given”), any slip or falter can have drastic effects on the public’s perception of both you and your music.